-In this video, modeler Martin Tarnrot will demonstrate how to assemble a cheap model train power pack.
+In this video, modeler Martin Tärnrot will demonstrate how to assemble a cheap model train power pack.
 Using cheaper power packs can save a modeler a lot of money, and the assembly is the same for most packs.
 Model train power packs, or batteries onboard locomotives, have grown in popularity in the hobby.

-Specifically in this video, Martin will demonstrate how to install a power pack on a 21 pole decoder connector on the NEM 660 or 21 MTC.
+Specifically in this video, Martin will demonstrate how to install a power pack on a 21-pole decoder connector on the NEM 660 or 21 MTC.
 The power pack he will install has three main components.
 A capacitor stores electric energy, and the charging goes on through the resistor and discharges through the diode.
 Sometimes it is necessary to use multiple small capacitors in order to make it fit inside the locomotive or engine.
-He shows the resistor in the charging network which is connected to the diode below it.
+He shows the resistor in the charging network, which is connected to the diode below it.
 Martin solders them together.

 Next it is time to remove the decoder from the engine.
-To do so, he uses a wrist strap that is grounded to avoid electrostatic discharges which might damage the electronics.
+To do so, he uses a wrist strap that is grounded to avoid electrostatic discharges that might damage the electronics.
 There are paths already available on the motherboard for a power pack.
 Unfortunately, this is not true in many cases, so he recommends soldering the cables directly to the connector.